islam3zzat/humio-mcp/README.md

 Ensure that only non-sensitive, safe-to-share information is specified in the `fields` field of your config files.

+## ⚠️ Warning: Timeout and Partial Results

+If the configured timeout (`HUMIO_REQUEST_TIMEOUT_MS`) is reached during a query, the server will return the events collected up to that point.
+This means the results may be incomplete and might not capture all relevant events.

+To reduce the risk of missing data, consider adjusting the timeout value according to your expected query size and network conditions.

 ## Project Structure

 ```